kevinalexandr19/python_for_geologists/README.md

 All chapters are available in the repository as Jupyter notebooks (`.ipynb`).
 It is recommended to download the repository content and use it as a template to develop your own notebooks.

-> Introductory notebooks are ready (✔️), the advanced notebooks are still under development (⏳).
+> Introductory notebooks are ready (✔️), advanced notebooks are still under development (⏳).

 - **Fundamentals of Python**
   - **Fundamentals of programming**